 Katherine is a recent Dalhousie graduate having completed her Master of Planning degree in June 2020.
 Prior to her studies in planning, she obtained a Bachelor of Environmental Design Studies in Architecture and a Bachelor of Science (Honours) in Biology.
 Her interests include transit-oriented development, urban design, and healthy communities.

-Raghav Parikh is a full-time Masters of Planning student at Dalhousie University, Halifax.
+Raghav Parikh is a graduate of the Masters of Planning program at Dalhousie University, Halifax.
 He has a background in architecture and interior design.
 To expand his skill set in community development, he chose to undertake planning studies.
 His core abilities include 3D modeling, designing, and rendering, which is one of the most exciting parts of his current research.

 Partners and Collaborators